DIPlib/diplib/doc/src/DIPimage/10_compiler.md

 [//]: # (See the License for the specific language governing permissions and)
 [//]: # (limitations under the License.)

-\warning This section needs updating, things have changed significantly since this was written
+\warning
+This section hasn't been updated yet for *DIPimage 3*.
+Most of the information here is no longer correct.

 \m_footernavigation